Skip to main content

 • Faculty provide scientific leadership in three state research centers: the Haarberg Center for Drug, Disease and Delivery Research; the Center for Biologics Research and Commercialization; and Biosystems Networks and Translational Research (BioSNTR).
 In addition, SDSU researchers play a key role in the South Dakota Biofilm Science and Engineering Center, the South Dakota Center for Electrochemical Energy Storage and the South Dakota Center for Understanding and Disrupting the Illicit Economy.

-• Undergraduate students are encouraged to get involved in research through the Undergraduate Research, Scholarship and Creative Activity Day, the South Dakota Legislative Poster Session, and through the Journal of Undergraduate Research.
-Students in the Van D. and Barbara B. Fishback Honors College conduct original research as part of their graduation requirements.
+• Undergraduate students are encouraged to get involved in research through the Undergraduate Research, Scholarship, and Creative Activity Day, the South Dakota Legislative Poster Session, and through the Journal of Undergraduate Research.
+Students in the Van D. and Barbara B. Fishback Honors College conduct original research as a part of their graduation requirements.

 SDSU Extension